 The industry of beekeeping has come in for a great deal of criticism in the last few years.
-This is due to a number of factors.
+This is due to several factors.
 One of them is the historically high rate of death among the bee population.
 There are literally fewer bees alive today than at any other time since they first appeared on the planet.

 However, this does not necessarily have to be the case.
-It is more than possible to perform the office of a beekeeper in an ethical and responsible manner.
+It is more than possible to perform the office of a beekeeper ethically and responsibly.
 This will come down to the individual who is practicing this occupation.

-So is it cruel?
-No. There are plenty of ways to keep bees safe and their species sustainable while continuing to gather their honey.
+So is beekeeping cruel?
+No. Beekeepers have a vested interest in ensuring their bees survive (it’s their livelihood).
+They repel predators, encourage genetic diversity in their hives, and protect them from winter and weather.
+There are plenty of other ways to keep bees safe and their species sustainable while continuing to gather their honey.

 Is Beekeeping Bad For Bees?

 One of the biggest points of controversy concerning the industry of beekeeping is whether or not it is bad for the actual bees.
 There is no inherent reason why this should be the case.
 A responsible beekeeper knows how to harvest just enough honey for their own needs while leaving plenty behind for the bees themselves to make use of.

 The key is to balance the needs of the market with those of the actual producers.
 If you are harvesting honey just before the start of the winter season, you need to adjust your take accordingly.
 This means taking what you need for the market while leaving the bees enough honey to feed on during the cold winter months ahead.

 An expert beekeeper will do all in their power to keep the bees in their hive well fed and cared for.
 They will make sure that the bees produce and keep enough honey to keep the hive going.
 They will also make sure that all of the health needs of their bees are provided for.
 This includes keeping them safe and warm in the winter season.